Originally posted October 2, 2011.

-I know you may be thinking, "Enough already with the popcorn mixes."
-Yes, I've shared several versions (links to those at the bottom of this post).
-But, people, the St. Louis Cardinals made it to the post-season with an astonishing, dare I say RED HOT, surge.
+Here's a new SMOKIN' HOT popcorn party mix to add to my collection.
+The St. Louis Cardinals, my hometown team, made it to the post-season with an astonishing, dare I say RED HOT, surge.
 It's been pretty exciting for those of us living in the St. Louis sea of red.
 So, I simply HAD to create a recipe suitable for celebrating our RED HOT CARDS!

+It's versatile!
 I do understand that, sadly, not everyone loves the Cards as much as we do.
 This popcorn mix recipe can be used for other less thrilling celebrations like a Red Hot Lover Popcorn Mix for Valentine's and anniversaries.
 Or, it could be a Firecracker Popcorn Party Mix for the 4th of July.
+In the comments at the end of this post, readers shared that they've also used this mix at a firetruck themed birthday party and for a Santa's Trail Mix.
+Another reader added green M&Ms to make it a Christmas mix.
 Red is the color of many other sports teams, too.
 But, in my heart, this recipe is for the Cards.

 If you're not a Cards fan, you may want to immediately skip down to the recipe, because I'm about to share some more Cardinals love.